apache/struts-site/source/submitting-patches.md

   - keep all information in secret, do not publish any data about the vulnerability nor Proof-of-Concept, etc.
 - we will review the patch and if it's a real great thing then we will merge it into our code base
 - just wait on official release of the Apache Struts and now you can request the reward from Google :-)

+Please be aware that the committee is focused on awarding patches that are more significant than individual bug fixes.
+It means that the contribution should have _demonstrable_, _significant_, and _proactive_ impact on security.
+{:.alert .alert-success}

 **NOTE**